Why Religion & Philosophy at E&H?

 Religion and philosophy touch all of life.

-For decades, the E&H Religion department has prepared its majors, minors, and other students well for seminary and other graduate work in religion—indeed, seminaries know our students will do well in M.Div. or M.T.S. programs.
+For decades, the E&H Religion department has prepared its majors, minors, and other students well for seminary and other graduate work in religion—indeed, seminaries know our students will do well in M.Div., M.T.S., and M.A.R programs.

 But even if you don’t see yourself heading toward full-time church work or teaching religion, an E&H Religion major or minor could still be right for you.
 Why?
-If you care at all about understanding what’s going on in the world today, the study of religion puts you right in the center of the most important questions.
+We live in an increasingly complex and globalized world; such that understanding the global religious landscape is part of foundational cultural literacy in a pluralist society.

 Providing you with techniques of sound reasoning, philosophy majors go on to study law, medicine, religion, and are well prepared for applying to graduate school.